Is It Mandatory to Deduct PF and ESI from Overtime Pay? Seeking Clarity on Rules

 esiramesh

-This is with reference to the question put up by Shri.
-H S Deshwal;
+This is in reference to the question raised by Shri.
+H S Deshwal:

 Suppose an employee's gross earned salary for a particular month is Rs.
 9500.
-On the same month he also earns Rs.
-1000 as OT(which is not a part of payroll earned gross).
-Then his gross total emoluments becomes 10500.
-"Which means he has crossed the ESI threshold limit of RS 10000 and as such ESI may not be deducted".
-This is a wrong notion because for the "purpose of coverage" of an employee (under ESI) OT should not be taken into account while determining the coverage eligibility based on gross salary.
-However for "deduction and remittance purposes", OT has to be included.
-This is the hairline difference between he term "Coverage purpose" and "contribution purpose".
-Best wishes.
+In the same month, he also earns Rs.
+1000 as overtime (OT), which is not a part of the payroll's earned gross.
+Consequently, his gross total emoluments become Rs.
+10500.
+This indicates that he has exceeded the ESI threshold limit of Rs.
+10000, and therefore, ESI may not be deducted.
+However, this notion is incorrect because for the "purpose of coverage" of an employee under ESI, OT should not be considered when determining the coverage eligibility based on gross salary.
+Nevertheless, for "deduction and remittance purposes," OT must be included.
+This illustrates the subtle difference between the terms "Coverage purpose" and "contribution purpose."

 R G NAGENDRA

-Every one has given the right answer, PF deduction is not applicable on OT, but ESI deduction is applicable,and there are lot of court judgements to this effect
+Everyone has given the right answer.
+PF deduction is not applicable on OT, but ESI deduction is applicable.
+There are many court judgments to support this fact.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute